kant/coursebuilder-android-container-module/README.md

 # coursebuilder-android-container-module

-This module allows your users to write Android code on the web and get results in their browser, without intalling or configuring anything.
+This module allows your users to write Android code on the web and get results in their browser, without installing or configuring anything.
 It is not an official Google product.

 The system is comprised of three parts: a client, which renders UI for users and